Competitive caching with machine learned advice: Introduction

 As we mentioned earlier, competitive analysis fails to distinguish between algorithms that perform well in practice, and those that perform well only in theory.
 Several fixes have been proposed to address these concerns, ranging from resource augmentation, where the online algorithm has a larger cache than the offline optimum ~\cite{ResourceAugmentation}, to models of real-world inputs that restrict the inputs analyzed by the algorithm, for example, insisting on locality of reference ~\cite{LocalityOfReference}, or the more general Working Set model ~\cite{Denning1968}.

 The idea of making assumptions on the nature of the input to prove better bounds is common in the literature.
 The most popular of these is that the data arrive in a random order.
 This is a critical assumption in the secretary problem, and, more generally, in other streaming algorithms, see for instance the survey by McGregor~\cite{GraphStream}.
-While the assumption leads to algorithms that give good insight into the structure of the problem, it rarely holds true, and is often very hard to verify.
+While the assumption leads to algorithms with useful insight into the structure of the problem, it rarely holds true, and is often hard to verify.

 Another common assumption on the structure of the input gives rise to Smoothed Analysis, introduced in a pioneering work by Spielman and Teng~\cite{SpielmanTeng2004} explaining the practical efficiency of the Simplex method.
-Here, they assume that any worst case instance is perturbed slightly before being passed to the algorithm; the idea is that this perturbation may be due to measurement error, or some other noise inherent in the data.
+This approach assumes that any worst case instance is perturbed slightly before being passed to the algorithm; the idea is that this perturbation may be due to measurement error, or some other noise inherent in the data.
 The goal then is to show that the worst case inputs are brittle, and do not survive addition of random noise.
 Since its introduction this method has been used to explain the unusual effectiveness of many practical algorithms such as ICP~\cite{ArthurVassilvitskii2006}, Lloyd's method~\cite{Arthur+2011}, and local search~\cite{Englert+2016}, in the face of exponential worst case bounds.

 The prior work that is closest in spirit to ours looks for algorithms that optimistically assume that the input has a certain structure, but also have worst case guarantees when that fails to be the case.
 One such assumption is that the data are coming from a stochastic distribution and was studied in the context of online matching \cite{soda/MirrokniGZ12} and bandit learning \cite{BubeckS12}; both of these works provide improved guarantees if the input is stochastic but retain the worst-case guarantees otherwise.
-Taking this idea further, Ailon et al.~\cite{Ailon+2011} consider ``self-improving'' algorithms that effectively learn the input distribution, and adapt to be nearly optimal in that domain.
+Subsequent work has provided a graceful decay in performance when the input is mostly stochastic (analogous to our robustness property) both in the context online matching \cite{esfandiari2015online} and bandit learning \cite{LykourisMiPa18}.
+In a related note, Ailon et al.~\cite{Ailon+2011} consider ``self-improving'' algorithms that effectively learn the input distribution, and adapt to be nearly optimal in that domain.
+Contrasting to these works, our approach utilizes a different structure in the data: the fact that the sequence can be predicted.